Career Programs

 80-Hour Work Experience

-Those wishing to explore their career options in more depth and gain four Grade 12 elective credits may enroll in the 80 hour career preparation program that offers students the opportunity to experience two or three placements with different employers.
+Those wishing to explore their career options in more depth and gain 4 Grade 12 elective credits may enroll in the 80 hour career preparation program that offers students the opportunity to experience two or three placements with different employers.
 In addition to gaining four credits, students can choose to have a study block in Grade 12.
 This is optional.

 Students will chose one focus area within the 80 hour program (Please note the course code for course selection):